 Dedicated vector systems may be stronger for large-scale approximate nearest-neighbor search, recall tuning, filtering, and compaction.

-This is not a weakness to hide.
-It is the baseline a user will compare against.
-If the workload is ordinary OLTP with mature operational requirements, PostgreSQL is the more credible default.
-If the workload is pure analytics, DuckDB-style columnar execution is the more credible default.
-If the workload is only vector retrieval at large scale, a dedicated vector system may be easier to tune.
+This is the baseline a user compares against.
+For ordinary OLTP with mature operational requirements, PostgreSQL is the more credible default.
+For pure analytics, DuckDB-style columnar execution is the more credible default.
+For vector retrieval at large scale, a dedicated vector system may be easier to tune.

 Where AionDB may be slower